Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets: Fluid flow dynamics and moduli space

+Therefore, $R$ increases continuously across this line and $C(\vec{x}')$ encloses $C(\vec{x})$.
+Having established that all contours form one ordered set of nested circles, we know that there is only a single circle of each radius.
+We can thus define a single-valued map $\vec{X}_c(R)$ that for a given radius $R$ gives the point in the plane that is the centre of the path line with radius $R$, with constant value $n_3$ such that $R=R(n_3)$.
+For all distinct values of $R$, this function must satisfy the first inequality in \eqref{eq:general_non-intersection}:

-By the exact same logic, we can find an infinite-dimensional family of solutions, by allowing the centre of the circle at each radius to be different.
-Reintroducing the centre $\vec{X}_c$, any function $\vec{X}_c(R)$ between $R=0$ and $R=R_{\text{max}}$ will give a valid solution (granted that $|\vec{X}_c'(R)|<1$ as we will see shortly).
-Semi-explicitly, we can write this solution in polar-like co-ordinates adapted to this function: \bee \bn= , \eee where $\varphi(\vec{X}_c)$ means azimuthal co-ordinates with $\vec{X}_c$ as the centre, and $R^2=(x_1-X_{c,1}(R))^2 + (x_2-X_{c,2}(R))^2 $.
+To proceed it is useful to write the solution $\bn$ corresponding to a given $\vec{X}_c$ in polar-like co-ordinates adapted to $\vec{X}_c$: \bee \bn= , \eee where $\varphi(\vec{X}_c)$ means azimuthal co-ordinates with $\vec{X}_c$ as the centre, and $R^2=(x_1-X_{c,1}(R))^2 + (x_2-X_{c,2}(R))^2 $.
 This equation has $R$ on both sides and is thus hard to effect as a co-ordinate transformation for a general function.
+The constant function $\vec{X}_c(R)=\vec{0}$ gives the axisymmetric solutions in Sec.~\ref{sec:static_axisymmetric_solns}, while in general a solution will have circles of constant $n_3$ at different displacements within.